 What the rest of the world can learn from how the luxury fragrance market uses language

-A linguistic analysis of the fragrance market, showing how younger brands are using new positionings to stretch the market
+Linguistic analysis of the fragrance market, showing how younger brands are using new positionings to stretch the market

 Who doesn’t want a 98% margin?

-The fragrance business is the toughest test of whether you can create a magical belief in your brand.
+Through linguistic analysis of the fragrance market, we understood that the fragrance business is the toughest test of whether you can create a magical belief in your brand.
 And it’s the best demonstration of how, when you succeed, that magic can create value.

 For anyone who wants to learn how to create an aura of magic around their own brand, the fragrance industry’s use of language is instructive.

-Fragrance is a commodity.
+The fragrance is a commodity.
 The vast majority of luxury fragrances are made by just 5 manufacturers.
 The average cost of the ingredients in a £100 bottle of fragrance is about £1.50.
 1 And, in a blind test, 90% of women preferred Lidl’s £4 perfume to a bottle from Chanel priced at £70.2

 Now, as more people start to buy fragrance online without even trying it3, there is even more pressure on the language to create the magic.
 Sound familiar?

 In our recent work in this sector, we’ve discovered 3 strategies that brands are using to create magic and add value.

 Our research also shows how new brands are stealing market share by looking beyond the classical language used by traditional fragrances.